AdobeDocs/commerce-merchant-services.en/help/live-search/facets.md

 ## Default attribute values

-The following product attributes have [storefront properties](https://docs.magento.com/user-guide/stores/attributes-product.html) that are used by Live Search and enabled by default.
+The following product attributes have [storefront properties](https://docs.magento.com/user-guide/stores/attributes-product.html) that are used by [!DNL Live Search] and enabled by default.

 | Property | Storefront Property | Attribute |
 |---|---|---|